adonisjs/v6-docs/content/docs/getting_started/folder_structure.md

+---
+summary: Take a tour of the important files and folders created by AdonisJS during the installation process.
+---

 # Folder structure

 In this guide, we will take a tour of the important files and folders created by AdonisJS during the installation process.